 The 4 main reasons I hear for transitioning a toddler out of a crib at a young age are:

-- there is another baby on the way
+- There is another baby on the way (or you’re thinking about getting pregnant)

-- you want them to feel like a big kid
+- You want them to feel like a big kid (2nd birthday milestone!)

 It’s just a “theory” because it’s untested by anyone but our own children and a few friends who I know have used this same sleep training method.

-My theory is – if you sleep train with our method (which you can read about here) AND wait long enough to move your toddler to a big kid bed, there will be little to no drama when you make the switch.
-Here’s why: you will have already trained them subconsciously that you, the parent, are in charge of sleep.
+My theory is – if you start helping your baby learn to sleep well from birth (you can read about our method here) AND wait long enough to move your toddler to a big kid bed, there will be little to no drama when you make the switch.
+Here’s why I think it works: you will have already trained them subconsciously that you, the parents, are in charge of sleep.

 Our first 2 kids transitioned out of cribs at ages 3 and 2 respectively, and it was super smooth.
 But, they are both pretty compliant children.